UMich-CURLY/drift/README.md

 Required by header files.
 Download and install instructions can be found at: http://eigen.tuxfamily.org. **Requires at least 3.1.0**.

 ## ROS1 or ROS2 (optional)
-Building with ROS is optional.
-For ROS1, version Noetic was used in testing.
-For ROS2, verison Foxy was used in testing.
+Building with ROS1 or ROS2 is optional.
+Build instructions are found below.

 # 3. Building CURLY State Estimator library